Fire-Related Issues at Home

 E.D.I.T.H.
 (Escape Drills in the Home)

-Teach everyone how to unlock windows and doors, and keep exits clear of clutter.
-Make sure all family members recognize the sound of the smoke detector and practice fire drills at least twice a year.
+Teach everyone how to unlock doors and windows, keep exits clear, and recognize the sound of a smoke detector.
+Run fire drills at least twice a year.

-If you live in an apartment or high-rise, know the building’s evacuation plan, use the stairs (never the elevator), and report blocked exits to management.
+If you're in an apartment or high-rise, learn the building’s evacuation plan.
+Use stairs—never elevators—and report blocked exits.
 If trapped, seal cracks with a wet cloth, call 911, and signal for help from a window.

-In a fire, stay low to the ground to avoid smoke.
-Test doors with the back of your hand; if hot, find another way out.
-If cool, open slowly but close quickly if smoke enters.
-Always close doors behind you to slow the fire's spread.
+During a fire, stay low to avoid smoke.
+Test doors with the back of your hand—if hot, use another route.
+If cool, open slowly and close behind you to slow the fire.

 Smoke Detectors